 Rank the scenario-specific C-3 measures in descending order, with scenario number 1’s measure being the positive capital amount needed to equal the very worst present value measure.

 Taking the weighted average of a subset of the scenario specific C-3 scores derives the final C-3 after-tax factor.

-For the 50 scenario set, the C-3 scores are multiplied by the following series of weights:
+The C-3 scores are multiplied by the following series of weights:

 Weighting Table